-Many men often don’t speak about fibroids or of fibroids, because fibroids are known as a women’s only condition.
-They feel as if it’s neither their right nor their place because they can’t understand how a woman feels – whether it’s emotionally or physically.
+Many men often don’t speak about fibroids because they are known as a women’s condition.
+They feel it’s neither their right nor their place because they can’t understand how a woman feels – whether emotionally or physically.
 And it can be hard, but it doesn’t mean they shouldn’t try.

 What Do Fibroids Feel Like?

-Toya Johnson describes fibroids as feeling irritable and isolating from social activities, because her symptoms were so exhausting.
+Toya Johnson describes fibroids as feeling irritable and isolated from social activities because her symptoms were so exhausting.

 “I was so tired of bleeding, so tired of being in pain, so tired of fatigue.
-I’d developed anemia because of my fibroids, and was eating ice all the time.”
+I’d developed anemia because of my fibroids, and I was always eating ice.”

-Kimberly Wilson had difficulties with her daily routine, feeling the pressures of society, and continuing on with her life like everything was fine.
+Kimberly Wilson had difficulties with her daily routine, feeling the pressures of society and continuing with her life like everything was fine.

 “I felt it was difficult to get out of bed, but as black women, we’re taught you have to keep your chin up.”

-Kym Lee-King’s husband was terrified to find his wife writhing in pain on the garage floor and ended up begging for her to get treatment.
+Kym Lee-King’s husband was terrified to find his wife writhing in pain on the garage floor and begged her to get treatment.
 The two considered it the last straw.

 “Kym, enough is enough.
 This is it.
 I’m not going to lose you.”